Life in Limbo: I Was in 8th Grade When I Learned I Was Undocumented

 I raised the idea to my parents about returning to Peru—at least we could leave with our dignity rather than being detained and treated like less-than human.

 My parents said if that’s what my brother and I wanted, they were willing to do it.
-So I scrambled to talk to all of my advisers to see if I could complete the requirements for my two bachelor degrees so I could graduate before we left, and they told me it was possible.
+So I scrambled to talk to all of my advisers to see if I could complete the requirements for my two bachelor’s degrees so I could graduate before we left, and they told me it was possible.

 So why am still here?